jamescc10/rm2-tools/README.md

-# Redmatch 2 Stats
+# Redmatch 2 Tools
+There's two tools so far.
-Get Redmatch 2 stats from steam profile link.
+The first one is to get stats from a steam profile url.
+The second tool is to create loadouts.